-MUFG Audit Committee contacts you through an external law office.
+%MUFG Audit Committee will contact you through an external law office.

-Asia Please use the MUFG Group Compliance Helpline as referenced below, or your local helpline as set out in the local policy. of
+Asia Please use the MUFG Group Compliance Helpline as referenced above, or your local helpline as set out in the local policy.

 Americas www.MUFGAmericasIntegrityLine.com

 EMEA For MUFG Bank and MUFG Securities offices please see the Whistleblowing Page on Kizuna: Whistleblowing - KIZUNA (kizunamufg.com)